mazwat/mazwat.github.io/poster-preparation.md

 -   Includes **acknowledgments**, your **name** and **institutional** affiliation
 -   **References** to main areas of research

-## Requirements Summary
+## Brief Requirements Summary

 The poster **must contain** the following:

  1. Detail the hardware of the control system
  2. Detail the design of the control system
  3. Detail the elements of the game/experience
  4. UML Diagram of the software architecture
+ 5. Show relevance to your specific [**contract**](https://learningspace.falmouth.ac.uk/mod/resource/view.php?id=228876)

 This work is individual and will be assessed on a criterion-referenced basis.
 Please refer to the marking rubric at the end of this document for further detail.

 ## Check the Assignment Brief

-Read the assignment brief to confirm all the requirements of the poster:\
+Read the assignment brief to assert all the requirements of the poster:\
 [**https://learningspace.falmouth.ac.uk/mod/resource/view.php?id=228191**](https://learningspace.falmouth.ac.uk/mod/resource/view.php?id=228191)

 ## Poster Templates